oatcatx/group/README.md

 ### Features

-- **Dependency Management**: Define task dependencies with automatic execution ordering
+- **🔗 Dependency Management**: Define task dependencies with automatic execution ordering
-- **Weak Dependencies**: Continue execution even when upstream tasks fail
+- **🧩 Weak Dependencies**: Continue execution even when upstream tasks fail
-- **Fast-Fail Control**: Configure tasks to halt group execution on error
+- **💥 Fast-Fail Control**: Configure tasks to halt group execution on error
-- **Built-in Store**: Share data between dependent tasks using context-based storage
+- **📦 Built-in Store**: Share data between dependent tasks using context-based storage
-- **Timeout Control**: Set timeouts at the group level
+- **⏱️ Timeout Control**: Set timeouts at the group level
-- **Monitoring & Logging**: Optional execution monitoring and logging
+- **📊 Monitoring & Logging**: Optional execution monitoring and logging

+#### Error Propagation
+Within a group, errors propagate according to dependency order, eventually returning only **leaf errors** that have already aggregated parent errors.
+If multiple leaf errors exist, they are aggregated using `errors.Join` (when a fast-fail error occurs, only the aggregated error from the fast-fail node is returned).

 ### Usage